Unidata/TdsConfig/remotetest/README.md

    catalog.xml, the changes to threddsConfig.xml are mostly just setting the host information.

-2. Verify that all the datasets referenced in catalog.xml are in place in /opt/remotetest/content.
-Note that the "locations" in catalog.xml are not actual paths.
+2. Verify that all the datasets referenced in catalog.xml are in place in /opt/remotetest/content/thredds/public.
+   Note that the "locations" in catalog.xml are not actual paths: effectively the "content/" part refers to
+	/opt/remotetest/content/thredds/public

-3. If you plan to modify remotetest:/opt/remotetest/content, make sure you keep a backup copy.
+3. If you plan to modify /opt/remotetest/content, make sure you keep a backup copy.

-4. When you start the Apache Tomcat server, do not forget to set the following environment variable in setenv.sh CONTENT_ROOT="-Dtds.content.root.path=/opt/remotetest/content" (or whereever the content directory is located).
+4. Make sure that the following environment variable in setenv.sh is set:
+     CONTENT_ROOT="-Dtds.content.root.path=/opt/remotetest/content"